 Teri M. Bethel is a published author of books in several genres, including marriage preparationmarriage enrichment, children’s adventures & character buildingromance, and more.
 Teri and her husband Tellis reside in the Bahamas.
 The couple has two adult children.

-The post Can You Treat Me Like A Lady? appeared first on Marriage & Family Enrichment.
+The post Can You Treat Me Like A Lady? appeared first on Christian Marriage and Family Resources.

 ]]>